mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ## Should you migrate now?

-There is no straight answer to question, it really depends on usage, complexity of the app and time.
-But I think so this the perfect time to evaluate the efforts and changes required to migrate as Realm Kotlin SDK would be the future.
+There is no straight answer to this question, it depends on usage, the complexity and time available with the team for migration.
+But I think this is the perfect time to evaluate the efforts and changes required to migrate as Realm Kotlin SDK would be the future.